 Child Pornography Under Florida Law

-What Can Come From Being Charged With Possession or Distribution of Child Pornography?
+What Can Come From Being Charged With Possession or Distribution of Child Pornography in Longwood or Central Florida?

 Child pornography laws protect children from exploitation in visual materials depicting sexual conduct.
 Florida criminalizes the production or promotion of child pornography when an individual makes prohibited materials such as pornographic photos or films involving minors under the age of eighteen.
 In addition, Florida state laws prosecute individuals who possess, control, or view child pornography, even if they do those activities within the privacy of their own homes.